4-H & FFA Junior Livestock Auction

 Animals will be sold on a per head basis.
 The base price for each animal will be noted on the sale order, which is available the day of the auction.

-Payment must be received on all animals before being released to private individuals or packers, unless prior arrangements have been made with the Auction Chairman or Fairpark managment.
+Payment must be received on all animals before being released to private individuals or packers, unless prior arrangements have been made with Fairpark managment.

 Buyers are required to make immediate payment upon receipt of State Fair invoice.
 Interest of 1.5% will be charged monthly on any amounts owing 30 days after date of the first invoice.
 The Utah State Fair reserves the right to refuse bids from or sales to any buyer.